The Education of the Virgin (Wautier)

 The Education of the Virgin is a painting by the Flemish artist Michaelina Wautier.
 It shows the young Virgin Mary with her mother Anne and her father Joachim.
-In the pillar on the right is the inscription "Michaelina Wautier, inuenit, et fecit 1656", indicating that she both composed and executed the painting in 1656.
+In the pillar on the right is the inscription "Michaelina Wautier, invenit, et fecit 1656", indicating that she both composed and executed the painting in 1656.
 The work is now in a private collection.